powersync-ja/self-host-demo/demos/supabase/README.md

 Once started the console will contain details for the Supabase Anon key and Postgres connection.
 Apply these values to the `.env` file.

+Note: Default Supabase projects expose the Postgres DB on a high port number.
+We currently only support ports in the range of `port >= 1024 && port <= 49151`.
+This demo configures Postgres on port `5433`.

 Start the demonstration with `docker compose up`

 The frontend should be available at `http://localhost:4170`